Sky Higgins BA (Hons), MBACP

 I am continually expanding my knowledge base both for personal growth and to deepen my practice.
 Some areas that resonate with me are self-compassion, holistic health, eastern philosophy/spirituality, mindfulness, intuitive eating/HAES, body image work, women's empowerment, the mind/ body connection, connection to nature, and somatic/embodied practices.

 I am deeply committed to both my professional standards and to the ongoing professional and personal development needed to offer you the level of support you require.
 However as well as being suitably qualified a counsellor needs to be the right ‘fit’ for you so you can feel safe enough to open up.
 I know how important this is so if my profile appeals then please get in touch.
 I am happy to answer any questions you may have either about person-centred counselling generally or what I can offer.

 I am LGBTQIA, kink and polyamory friendly – I am expanding this area of my knowledge base so I am not expert in all those areas however I want you to know that I take a positive and affirming view of diverse sexualities, genders and relationships and you will not be judged for these.

 Qualifications & Training:

 - BACP member, with BACP accredited qualification.
-I hold current professional insurance, clean CRB and operate under the BACP ethical framework.
+I hold current professional insurance and operate under the BACP ethical framework.